Folsom State Prison is arguably the most famous prison in America, and most of its notoriety is due to one man, Johnny Cash.

 What is Folsom Prison known for?

-The person that made Folsom Prison one of the most well-known prisons in the United States is Johnny Cash thanks to his hit song, Folsom Prison Blues, and the live concerts he held at Folsom Prison on January 13, 1968.
+Johnny Cash made Folsom Prison one of the most well-known prisons in the United States thanks to his hit song, Folsom Prison Blues, and the live concerts he held there on January 13, 1968.

-Johnny Cash became a Morse intercept officer after enlisting in the Air Force in 1950.
-Even though he excelled at his job, music would always be his first love.
+Cash enlisted in the Air Force in 1950 and became a Morse Code intercept officer.
+Although he excelled at his job, music was always his first love.
 He wrote Folsom Prison Blues in 1953 while still stationed in Germany.

-The Man in Black's live album At Folsom Prison revived his career.
-Johnny Cash believed the prison system was broken and used his music and influence to raise awareness.
+The Man in Black’s live album At Folsom Prison revived Johnny Cash’s career.
+Cash believed the prison system was broken and used his music and influence to raise awareness.